 We do not accept federal funding such as student loans (ie: FAFSA) or government related grants and scholarships at this time.
 We are currently exploring our options for some potential community-based scholarship programs and look forward to offering those when possible in the future.

-The general process for veterans is to first apply for and be accepted into the desired program at our school, then contact the VA to request approval for benefits to be used.
-A VA counselor will be assigned and will ultimately make a determination whether funding is approved.
-This process with the VA can take as long as 2-3 months, and may be slower during C19, so it's helpful to apply early, and allow ample time.
+The general process for veterans is to first apply for and be accepted, then contact the VA to request approval for benefits to be used.
+A VA counselor will be assigned and will ultimately make a determination.
+This process with the VA can take as long as 2-3 months, and may be slower during C19, so it's helpful to apply early, and allow ample time to get things in place.

 SRA offers certificate programs which provide a specialized technical focus, whereas degree programs require a good deal of generalized studies before reaching a major.
-Certificate programs are a modern day fast track: superseding a collegiate model created decades ago that doesn't necessarily make sense for today’s field of technology.
+Certificate programs are a modern day fast track - superseding a decades old collegiate model that doesn't always make sense for today’s technological education.
 Certificate programs bypass all the unnecessary classes that don't apply, so you can focus entirely on your craft and complete your education in a much shorter time frame.
-That's music to most artists and creative's ears.
+That's music to most creative people's ears.